yves-su/DIID_TermProject/docs/BLE IMU Technical Document.md

 ## System Overview

 This system is an intelligent badminton racket sensor that uses an IMU (Inertial Measurement Unit) sensor embedded in the racket handle to collect acceleration and angular velocity data in real-time during racket swings.
-The data is transmitted to a mobile App via BLE (Bluetooth Low Energy), then uploaded to a server database via WiFi, and finally used for AI model training to identify different stroke types.
+The data is transmitted to a mobile App via BLE (Bluetooth Low Energy), then uploaded to Firebase Firestore cloud database, and finally used for AI model training to identify different stroke types.

 ### Core Function Flow